-Materials: The Holy Bible (NRSV), journals and pens
+Materials: The Holy Bible (NRSV), paper and crayons

 - A. Opening Worship - 1.
 Welcome time.
 Greet each other with "Happy Anniversary!
 Have a blessed UCCP Sunday!" - 2.
 Sing "Faith of Our Parents Living Still" - 3.
 Opening prayer: Dear God, thank you for Jesus Christ and the church that he started during his Resurrection.
-Thank you for the United Church of Christ in the Philippines, our beloved UCCP, which is a part of the church Jesus began.
+Thank you for the United Church of Christ in the Philippines, UCCP, which is a part of the church Jesus began.
 We celebrate our Church's anniversary today.
-Thank you for all the people who are part of the church and those who worked hard in order for the UCCP to be formed.
-We thank you for the first Christians who never lost hope despite the persecution they endured.
-Please bless your church as we continue to faithfully do Your mission today.
+Thank you for all the people who are part of the church.
+Please bless your church as we continue to faithfully do Your mission.
 In Jesus' name.
 Amen. - 4.
-Sing: "A United and Uniting Church"
+Sing: "We are the Church"